 Employers that have been in business for more than a year and that have a safety committee are eligible to apply for the Voluntary Protection Program (VPP).
 Construction projects longer than 30 months may also apply.
 At a minimum, applicants must have a comprehensive and well-functioning safety and health management system.
 Also, an applicant’s three-year average total case incident rate (TCIR) and three-year combined overall injury and illness days away, restricted or transferred (DART) rate must be at or below the Bureau of Labor Statistics (BLS) rate for that industry.

 Application, approval, inspection exemption

 If you believe your safety and health management system will qualify, then you may get an application packet.
-Submit two copies of your application to:
+Submit one electronic copy or two hard copies of your application to:

 1840 Barnett Road, Suite D

 Applicants are expected to describe their safety and health program in detail.
 If your application is approved, you will receive a notice and Oregon OSHA will set up a thorough on-site visit with you.
 Your company will then be removed from routine scheduled inspection lists for the duration of your participation.
 Note: Oregon OSHA will still investigate major accidents, valid employee complaints, and chemical spills.